Class of 1995

-Mary Ann McCasland Jessee, MSN’95, was recognized by Vanderbilt News in May 2020, for leading PreSpecialty faculty in innovative thinking that allowed VUSN students to continue simulation lab work in spite of COVID-19 challenges.
-She is lead author of “Development and Pilot Testing of a Multidimensional Learning Environment Survey,” published in the September/October Nurse Educator .
-Mary Ann and colleagues were awarded funding from the VUSN Faculty Scholarship Program for “Educational Innovation to Assess PreSpecialty Students' Ability to Demonstrate Clinical Judgment, Effective Communication and Teamwork during an Escape Room Simulation,” in March 2020 and “Clinical Evaluation Improvement Project: Assessing Student Clinical Competency” in December 2019.
-She was promoted to associate professor and named assistant dean for academics, generalist nursing practice, at VUSN in August 2019, and had a paper cited that year in the National Council of State Boards of Nursing Environmental Scan.
-She received the Christine A. Tanner Scholarly Teaching Award from the Journal of Nursing Education in September 2018 for her article, “Pursuing Improvement in Clinical Reasoning: The Integrated Clinical Education Theory.”
+Mary Ann McCasland Jessee, MSN’95, is co-author of “Impact of COVID-19 on New Graduate Nurses' Transition to Practice: Loss or Gain?” published in Nurse Educator in August/September 2021, and author of “An Update on Clinical Judgment in Nursing and Implications for Education, Practice and Regulation,” published in the Journal of Nursing Regulation in October.
+Mary Ann and her colleagues were awarded funding from the VUSN Faculty Scholarship Program for “Educational Innovation to Assess PreSpecialty Students' Ability to Demonstrate Clinical Judgment, Effective Communication and Teamwork during an Escape Room Simulation,” in March 2020 and “Clinical Evaluation Improvement Project: Assessing Student Clinical Competency” in December 2019.
+She was recognized by Vanderbilt News in May 2020, for leading PreSpecialty faculty in innovative thinking that allowed VUSN students to continue simulation lab work in spite of COVID-19 challenges, and is lead author of “Development and Pilot Testing of a Multidimensional Learning Environment Survey,” published in the September/October Nurse Educator .
+Mary Ann was promoted to associate professor and named assistant dean for academics, generalist nursing practice, at VUSN in August 2019, and had a paper cited that year in the National Council of State Boards of Nursing Environmental Scan.
+Mary Ann received the Christine A. Tanner Scholarly Teaching Award from the Journal of Nursing Education in September 2018 for her article, “Pursuing Improvement in Clinical Reasoning: The Integrated Clinical Education Theory.”

-Tammy Shockley Keown, MSN’95, was named 2019-20 VUSN Women’s Health Preceptor of the Year.
-(This is the second time she has been recognized with this award.)
+Tammy Shockley Keown, MSN’95, received an Excellence in Patient Experience Award from Vanderbilt University Medical Center in October 2021.
+She was named 2019-20 VUSN Women’s Health Preceptor of the Year, the second time she has been recognized with this award.

 MaryLee Pakieser, MSN’95, was interviewed in January 2017 by 9&10 News in Cadillac, Michigan, about a law to grant full-practice authority in that state.
 She is a nurse practitioner at the Traverse Health Clinic.